|

 human understanding _ epistemology, religion, technology,

-environment, economics, and finance/money supply3 _ and then
+environment, economics, and finance/money supply3 _ and

 2. Epistemology

-Epistemology is the study of the methods and grounds by which
+Epistemology is the study of the methods and grounds by

-on top of what has been added before.
+additions of knowledge on top of what has been added before.

-Rather the process of obtaining the best truth may tend to
+Rather the process of obtaining the best truth may tend

-_ and ever more ridiculous _ as they attempt to prop up a
+ever more dogmatic _ and ever more ridiculous _ as they

-crumbling structure based on false assumptions.4 Worse, the
+attempt to prop up a crumbling structure based on false

-rigidity, dogmatism _ and ridiculousness _ result in various
+assumptions.4 Worse, the rigidity, dogmatism _ and ridiculousness

-forms of negativity, dysfunction, injustice and inefficiency.5
+_ result in various forms of negativity, dysfunction, injustice

-Eventually, there comes drastic, revolutionary change.6
+and inefficiency.5 Eventually, there comes drastic, revolutionary

 2.1 Reductionism